Amazon downplays latest relocation rumors, but experts say COVID makes Seattle even less attractive

 It’s not just tech firms, O’Mara says, pointing to the recent announcement that outdoor retailer REI will sell its never-used Bellevue campus and shift to satellite offices and other “remote” work.
 For many urban-based employers, “COVID has been this amazing, incredible experiment at scale” that has undercut previous assumptions about the necessity of large, costly corporate campuses in urban centers, O’Mara said.

 Not everyone is ready to call work-from-home as the future of work.
-As recent reports in The Wall Street Journal and elsewhere have noted, that “experiment at scale” had also turned up a lot of problems with the WFH model.
-Some surveys say companies are have trouble in everything from lower productivity to slower hiring and problems mentoring younger workers.
+As recent reports in The Wall Street Journal and elsewhere have noted, that “experiment at scale” had also turned up a lot of problems with the work-from-home model.
+Some surveys say companies have had trouble in everything from lower productivity to slower hiring and problems mentoring younger workers.

 And the huge amounts of capital Amazon and others have poured into downtown cores may not be so readily disposed of.